Geolocation

 1. HTML5 Geolocation is not supported in IE 8 and below.

-2. Geolocation is not permitted on http protocol now.
-Make sure your site is using SSL certificate, i.e, https
+2. Geolocation is not permitted on the http protocol now.
+Make sure your site uses an SSL certificate, i.e., https.

-3. For accuracy, turn on device location sensors or GPS.
+3. For better accuracy, turn on device location sensors or GPS.